 All class-wide communication by the instructor, including distribution of homework sets, will occur via the class listserv.
-Please sign up for the CSE4352-L listserv by sending an e-mail from your UTA e-mail account to listserv@listserv.uta.edu from your UTA e-mail account (no subject line needed) and the command SUBSCRIBE CSE4352-L as the message body.
-You will then receive an e-mail from the listserv server to which you must acknowledge to join the listsery with "OK" in an e-mail.
+If you are enrolled prior to the first day of class, you will be added to the listserv automatically.
+If you add on or after the first day of class, please sign up for the CSE4352-L listserv by sending an e-mail from your UTA e-mail account to listserv.uta.edu from your UTA e-mail account (no subject line needed) and the command SUBSCRIBE CSE4352-L as the message body.
+You will then receive an e-mail from the listserv server to which you must acknowledge to join the listserv with "OK" in an e-mail.